Sharing is caring!

 One of the most popular hikes in the area is the Red Rocks Trail, which can easily be accessed from the edge of Boulder.
 Hiking around Red Rocks won’t take long as it’s a short trail making it perfect for families.
 However, it does have connections to other trails, such as Mount Sanitas Trail and the Boulder Creek Greenway if you wish to extend your hiking.

 Just west of the town of Durango lies Mesa Verde National Park.
 This World Heritage Site has a fascinating history and contains the dwelling remains of the Ancestral Pueblo people.
 Visiting Mesa Verde National Park is a great family-friendly activity for June and will be the highlight of your Colorado road trip!

 However, at 2.6 miles it may not be the best trail for families with small children so Step House Loop can be explored in its place.
-At 1 mile in length, the Step House Loop leads to an ancient dwelling in which visitors can enter.
+At 1 mile in length, the Step House Loop leads to an ancient dwelling that visitors can enter.

 If hiking is not what you are after, you can still admire the dwellings from the lookout point.
 If you love history, a trip to Mesa Verde National Park is the perfect combination of history and hiking making it one of the best places to travel in the US in June if you love history.

-Glacier Country, Montana is definitely one of the best places in to travel in US in June.
-This isn’t a single town, but instead a group of towns that help support the namesake US National Park.
+Glacier Country, Montana is definitely one of the best places to travel in the US in June.
+This isn’t a single town, but instead a group of towns that help support the namesake, US National Park.

 Each year, 11 million tourists visit Montana, with 50% visiting in the summer.
 However, while the weather is starting to get warm in June, the peak crowds don’t quite descend until July.